cvs-health/testaro/README.md

 ]
 ```

-This property says that any `motion` test must, in addition to the required and optional properties of all tests, also have `delay`, `interval`, and `count` properties with number values.
+This property says that any `motion`-type test must, in addition to the required and optional properties of all tests, also have `delay`, `interval`, and `count` properties with number values.

-The meanings of the extra properties of test commands are stated in the first element of the array, except for two properties:
+The meanings of the extra properties of test commands are stated, in parentheses, in the first element of the array, except for two properties:
 - `withItems`.
 The `true` or `false` value of `withItems`, in any test requiring it, specifies whether the report of the results of the test should itemize the successes and failures.
 - `expect`.
 Any command that will validate a test must contain an `expect` property.
 The value of that property states an array of expected results.
 If an `expect` property is present in a `test` command, the report will tabulate and identify the expectations that are fulfilled or are violated by the results.
 For example, a `test` command might have this `expect` property: